 PAM Assist is our employee assistance programme, which provides free and confidential health and wellbeing support to you and your immediate family on work and personal issues.
+Please note that some restrictions do apply for dependents support.

 They are available 24/7, 365 days a year, so you can always get the help you need.